AjeetSingh02/The_band_template.io/README.md

 I tried to make the same and add some more things.
 I have used Bootstrap 4 for this template along with little bit of Jquery.

 Please note that some images in the template may not load because of possible link error.
-As I gave link of the images and the link may get removed or changed.
+As I gave link of the images and the link may get removed or changed in future.